Inertia Pricing in Stochastic Electricity Markets: Case Study

 In terms of the system-wide performance, introducing inertia and reserve provision from RES and ES reduce the total operating cost, see Table~\ref{tab:economic results}.
 This trend is observed uniformly from the most restrictive (Case 1) to the most relaxed (Case 6) instances.
 Meanwhile, the overall profit of all generators, RES and ES increases in Cases 3-6 relative to Cases 1-2 due to greater energy and reserve prices as discussed above.

 Table~\ref{tab:economic results} itemizes the total cost, revenue and profit of all resources in each case.
 We observe that the objective value, i.e., the total system cost, decreases from Case 1 to Case 6.
 This is because the scheduling of the power system becomes more flexible when ES and the wind farm can provide reserve and inertia.
+To be more specific, in Case 6, the reserve provided by ES account for 27.29 \% of the total reserve, while the virtual inertia provided by ES and wind farms account for 45.26 \% and 16.36 \% of the total inertia.
+Comparing with Case 1, where generators provided all the reserve and inertia, the total operating cost in Case 6 decreased by 56.64\%, which shows the significance of ES and wind farms participating the reserve and inertia market in a RES-rich system.